Anku5hk/ML-Projects/Programmer's_guide_to_Python.md

 ```

 ### Encapsulation
-* Restrict access to methods and variables inside class using access modifier.
+* Restrict access to methods and variables inside a class using access modifier.
 Inside a class, use "\_" underscroll for protected, and "\_\_" double underscroll for private.
 * [Quick] Access modifiers:
   1. Public: Can be accessed anywhere in the program.
   2. Protected: Only the current class and derived class can access them.
   3. Private: Only the current class can acecss them, not even instance can access them.
-In python, all variables are public by default, the way private/protected are implemented they don't really work as one would expect.
+In python, all variables are public by default, the way private/protected are implemented they don't really work as one would expect, shown below.
 ```Python
 class MyClass:
   def __init__(self):